 Example: A Participant has a covered surgery at a PPO Hospital, but the doctor who administers anesthesia to the Participant is Out-of-Network.
-The Participant will only be responsible for her In-Network Cost Sharing (e.g., 20% Coinsurance) and cannot be Balance Billed by the Non-PPO Anesthesiologist.
-The Participant's 20% Coinsurance will count towards her annual Out-of-Pocket Maximum.
-If she has already reached her Out-of-Pocket Maximum, then she will not have any out-of-pocket costs for services received from the Non-PPO Anesthesiologist.
+The Participant will only be responsible for In-Network Cost Sharing and cannot be Balance Billed by the Non-PPO Anesthesiologist.
+As a result, the Participant will have no Cost Sharing.